 The monument to the 4th United States Infantry Regiment is south of Gettysburg on Ayers Avenue.
-(39.794939° N, 77.240879° W; Google map; Tour map: Ayers Avenue – Loop) The regiment was commanded at Gettysburg by Captain Julius W. Adams, Junior, who had graduated with the West Point Class of June 1861 and had been wounded at Gaines’ Mills.
-He would go on to be mortally wounded at Cold Harbor.
+(Ayers Avenue – Loop tour map) The regiment was commanded at Gettysburg by Captain Julius W. Adams, Jr. He had graduated with the West Point Class of June 1861 and had been wounded at Gaines’ Mills.
+Adams would go on to be mortally wounded at Cold Harbor in 1864.

 From the monument: